Tariffcom/laravel-junior-developer-assessment/README.md

 Assessment for Junior Laravel Developer
 </h1>

 **Output**: All tasks should be committed to a Github repo, using best practices for commits.
 Once complete, please email a link to the repository to mbowyer@tariffcom.com.
-If you have created a private repository, please add mchlbwyr as a contributor.
+If you have created a private repository, please add mchlbowyer as a contributor.

 ## Level 1